rouvinerh/SecJournal/website-security/disclosed-bugs/algolia-api.md

 Fixed in May 2024.

-Agreed to publicly disclose June 2024.
+Agreed to partial disclosure in June 2024.

 ## Other Resources